IlfatKhairutdinov/llm-benchmarks-analytics/README.md

 # LLM Benchmarks & Investment Efficiency (2020-2026)
-### Exploratory Data Analysis (EDA), Advanced Data Cleaning & Pareto-Efficiency Mapping
+### Exploratory Data Analysis (EDA), Advanced Data Cleaning & Predictive ML Modeling

 ---

 ## 📌 Executive Summary
-This production-ready Data Science project delivers a comprehensive Exploratory Data Analysis (EDA) of the global LLM ecosystem spanning from 2020 to 2026.
+This production-ready Data Science project delivers a comprehensive Exploratory Data Analysis (EDA) and predictive modeling pipeline of the global LLM ecosystem spanning from 2020 to 2026.
 By merging heterogeneous data files—combining multi-source evaluation benchmarks with estimated compute expenditures—this pipeline maps the Pareto-efficiency of language models.

-It uncovers the exact ROI (Return on Investment) of modern AI architectures, answering a critical venture-capital question: How much benchmark performance does $1M of training cost actually yield?
+Using Unsupervised Learning (PCA) and Supervised ML (Linear Regression), the project successfully uncovers hidden structural clusters in the market and forecasts the growth vector of generative AI capabilities up to December 31, 2026.

 ---